 The laid-back presentation of the Songbird should not be misconstrued as boring.
 It’s never that.

-In Part II of this review, we’re going to explore the capabilities of this affordable streamer with two inexpensive DACs and see just how far we can take its performance.
+In Part II of this review, we’re going to explore the capabilities of this affordable streamer with three inexpensive DACs and see just how far we can take its performance.

 For now, I have to give this $129 streamer a very solid recommendation.